azaghal/factorio-beyond-vanilla-qol/README.md

     >     - Zoom in: `Mouse wheel up` / `Not set`
     >     - Zoom out: `Mouse wheel down` / `Not set`

+-   Distribute items evenly across machines ([Even Distribution](https://mods.factorio.com/mod/even-distribution))

+    > When filling-up entities using the "`CONTROL + Left Mouse Click` dragging" mechanics, distribute items across them evenly.
+It is also possible to configure how the distribution should work - spread out new items evenly, or try to even-out the inventories, limit fuel/ammo quantity added to machine etc. Make sure to check the mod settings hidden behind a button attached to player inventory screen.

+-   Export and import quickbars configuration ([Quickbar Templates](https://mods.factorio.com/mod/QuickbarTemplates))

+    > Export and import current quickbar configuration in form of blueprints.
+Useful for getting the quickbar easily configured at any stage of the game (simply store multiple presets for early/mid/late game and use them as necessary).

+-   Swap back and forth first five and last five items in quickbar for easier access ([Quick Swap](https://mods.factorio.com/mod/QuickSwap))

+    > Swaps the first five аnd last five items in quickbar slots, a bit like vertical cycling of the quickbar.
+Makes those items in positions 6-10 more easily reachable with standard configuration controls (1 through 10 for picking slot from quickbar). **WARNING:** Default control binding is `C`, making it overlap with vanilla game's binding for shooting selected target.
+It is advisable to change the binding for *Shoot selected* to `Shift + Spacebar`.

 -   Remotely toggle and edit constant combinators ([Remote Constant Combinator](https://mods.factorio.com/mod/lo-remote-constant))

     > Makes it possible to toggle a remote constant combinator and update its signals remotely.
 Helps when having to reconfigure remote outposts (especially when there's that one little tweak/setting you forgot...) or for easily turning parts of the base on or off.